top of page

 Despite its complexity Bidean is not the most dangerous part of the Skyline course which also includes ascending Buachaille Etive Mor’s eastern face via Curved Ridge (Grade III scramble), and later what is often described as the UK’s hardest mainland ridge scramble – the Aonach Eagach – from west to east.

-To put that in perspective the 22 September men’s race was won in under 8 hours by Norwegian, Erik Johannes Husom who came in at 7:55:00.
+To put that in perspective the men’s race that year was won in under 8 hours by Norwegian, Erik Johannes Husom who came in at 7:55:00.
 The Glencoe Skyline Race is 52km long and includes 4750 metres of ascent – that’s over five Munros bottom to top.

 London Connection: Sir Hugh Munro